 JUST HEAT UP

-If you want to do more exploring and less cooking, than plan your meals out at home, well in advance.
-Bring lots of snack bars, beverages and easy to fix meals.
+If you want to do more exploring and less cooking, then plan your meals dining out (at home, online), well in advance.
+Fast food drive-thrus should always be avoided.
+Budget at least $10 per meal and expect to pay more in smaller towns.
+Pack lots of snack bars, beverages and easy to fix meals.
 Sandwiches are great for day time, cuz you’ll be out sightseeing.
 Night time you can have a camp fire to cook on, or break out the camp stove or grill.

-We’ve seen the city-boy bachelors show up to camp (after midnight) w/ a cooler packed full of beer and deli sandwiches.
+We’ve seen the city-boy bachelors show up to camp (after midnight) w/ a cooler packed full of beer and Subway sandwiches.
 Chips and nuts were their only side dishes.
 Needless to say, but the second day they we’re done w/ their food and wanting ours.
+BBQ ribs?